Migrate an Azure Cloud Services application to Azure Service Fabric

 - Convert the web site into a single-page application (SPA) that calls a web API implemented using ASP.NET Web API.
 This would have required a complete redesign of the web front end.

-Based on these considerations, we selected the first option, porting to ASP.NET Core.
-To do so, we followed the steps described in Migrating From ASP.NET MVC to ASP.NET Core MVC.
+The first option, porting to ASP.NET Core, allowed us to take advantage of the latest features in ASP.NET Core.
+To do the conversion, we followed the steps described in Migrating From ASP.NET MVC to ASP.NET Core MVC.

 When using ASP.NET Core with Kestrel, you should place a reverse proxy in front of Kestrel to handle traffic from the Internet, for security reasons.
 For more information, see Kestrel web server implementation in ASP.NET Core.
 The section Deploying the application describes a recommended Azure deployment.